 If you found this article in the endless stream of content available to you on Google or Bing, consider yourself lucky.
 You’ve made a wise choice.

-We’ll teach you everything you wanted (and potentially didn’t) want to know about omnibus surveys.
+We’ll teach you everything you wanted (and potentially didn’t) want to know about omnibus surveys in this ultimate guide.

-Let’s get to it.
-Here are the topics we’ll cover.
+Let's get to it.
+Here are the topics we'll cover below.

 - What is an omnibus survey?

 - How is it different from a piggyback survey?

 - What is the process to run an omnibus survey?

 - Who is the audience for the omnibus survey?

 - How are respondents sourced for an omnibus survey?